 My view of the Royal First Class cabin from seat 2E

-The Royal First Class cabin on the A380 is located at the front of the upper deck.
+The Royal First Class cabin on the A380 is at the front of the upper deck.
 There are 12 seats situated 1-2-1 in the area between the upper front doors and the stairs to the main deck.
 Lufthansa uses this same area and only has 8 seats.
 On my flight, 11/12 seats were occupied.
 This was by far the most busy Thai First cabin I’ve had compared with past experiences.
-I was seated in 2E, since I was originally traveling with my wife, but due to the nearly full cabin, I was unable to change seats to my preferred window.
+I sat in 2E, since I was originally traveling with my wife, but due to the nearly full cabin, I was unable to change seats to my preferred window.

 One item of note, if you want to look out the windows, row 2 would be best, as there are 4 windows at this row, in rows 1 and 3, there are only 2 windows

 reading light at shoulder level

 Intuitive seat controls

 “Literature only” storage under the armrest.

 A somewhat odd purple light.
 I took this to be a nightlight, although I’m not positive

 Soon after settling into my seat, the famed Royal Orchid service began.